hougs/py-hadoop-tutorial/README.md

 We will use hourly Wikipedia page view statistics that have been corrected:
 [link](https://dumps.wikimedia.org/other/pageviews/2016/)

-To download the data, run data/grab_data.py
+To download the data, run

+    mkdir pageviews-gz
+    python grab_data.py

+from the root of this directory.

 ## Setup a local cluster
 This tutorial is designed and tested to work against CDH 5.8 and